 '''

-getAnnotation(org, type, refdb = "ensembl", ver = NULL,
+getAnnotation(org, type, refdb = "ensemb1", ver = NULL,

 rc = NULL)

 '''

 org the organism for which to download annotation.
-Check the main recoup help page for details on supported organisms. type either "gene" or "exon". refdb the online source to use to fetch annotation.
-It can be "ensembl" (default), "ucsc" or "refseq".
-In the later two cases, an SQL connection is opened with the UCSC public databases.
+Check the main recoup help page for details on supported organisms.

+type either "gene" or "exon".

+refdb the online source to use to fetch annotation.
+It can be "ensembl" (default), the UCSC public databases.

-getBiotypes
+"ucsc" or "refseq".
+In the later two cases, an SQL connection is opened with getBiotypes 11 ver the version of org to use as related to refdb or NULL for latest versions.
+See also the main recoup help page.

+rc fraction (0-1) of cores to use in a multicore system.
+It defaults to NULL (no parallelization).
+It is used in the case of type="exon" to process the return value of the query to the UCSC Genome Browser database.